-Yvon Gauthier Info-Training: 4 - 8 February 2013
+Yvon Gauthier Info-Training: 3 to 6 September 2013

 Yvon Gauthier provides a complete selection of training courses designed to increase knowledge and awareness of Access to Information and Privacy issues and legislation.
-During the reporting period, four members of the ATIP team attended the following three sessions:
+During the reporting period, 4 members of the ATIP team attended the following three sessions:

-- Focus on Privacy: What is "personal information" and what are the restrictions around its collection, use and dissemination? - Privacy Management Framework: A Privacy Management Framework outlines the structure for reducing privacy threats and vulnerabilities.
-Establishing a strengthened privacy framework requires a situational analysis of existing governance, procedures, training, and technology. - Info-Source: An inventory of the personal information that is collected, used or disclosed by the NEB to ensure that all particular personal information banks have been registered, are up-to-date and reflect the requirements of the law and Treasury Board Secretariat Policies and Directives.
+- Focus on Privacy: What is "personal information" and what are the restrictions around its collection, retention, use and dissemination? - Privacy Management Framework: A Privacy Management Framework outlines the structure for reducing privacy threats and vulnerabilities.
+Establishing a strengthened privacy framework requires a situational analysis of existing governance, procedures, training, and technology. - Info-Source: An inventory of the personal information that is collected, retained, used or disclosed by the NEB to ensure that all particular personal information banks have been registered, are up-to-date and reflect the requirements of the law and Treasury Board Secretariat Policies and Directives.

-Canadian Access and Privacy Association (CAPA): 3 December 2012
+Canadian Access and Privacy Association (CAPA): 2 December 2013

 CAPA is a non-profit incorporated organization established in 1987 for the purpose of furthering the knowledge and expertise of its members in the legal and practical aspects of access to information and the protection of privacy.
-This year, two members of the ATIP team attended the Annual Conference in Ottawa featuring:
+This year, one member of the ATIP team attended the Annual Conference in Ottawa featuring:

-- Keynote speeches from Suzanne Legault, the Information Commissioner of Canada and from Jennifer Stoddard, the Privacy Commissioner of Canada; - Information on privacy-enabling innovation and new technologies; - A summary of important court decisions from the past year on access and privacy issues; and - Breach notification policies and procedures.
+- Keynote speeches from Nancy Belanger, General Counsel, Office of the Information Commissioner of Canada and from Chantal Bernier, the Assistant Privacy Commissioner of Canada: - Information on privacy-enabling innovation and new technologies; - A summary of important court decisions from the past year on access and privacy issues; and - Breach notification policies and procedures.